 The other day my friend Sarah showed me the wish list she created on Amazon.
-She has a daughter with special needs who doesn’t really like to play with toys.
+She has a daughter with disabilities who doesn’t really like to play with toys.
 A lot of kids like hers (and mine) don’t.
 Our conversation reminded me of when my son was younger and didn’t want anything to do with toys and he couldn’t sit still for a board game.
 He was really, really, really hard to shop for.
 There were times when we’d wrap socks or underwear or other things he needed because he got the most joy from just unwrapping things.

 Although my son now enjoys a growing number of toys, it’s still hard to come up with gift ideas for him because he gets frustrated with things that are hard to play with and he is always losing pieces.
 When people ask what he wants for his birthday, it’s still a difficult question to answer.
 You can only tell so many people to get him things that light up.

 So what do you get a kid who doesn’t play with toys?
 Here are a number of suggestions.